paavininanda/language-translation/README.md

 ## Framework and specifications

 1. Rails 4.2.1
-2. Ruby 2.2.0p0
+2. Ruby 2.2.3p173
-3. PostgreSQL (development, test, deployment)
+3. PostgreSQL (development, test and deployment)

-## Instructions on running the application
+## How to run this application?

-1. Download the PLTcode directory.
+1. Clone the repository.
-2. Enter the application's root directory.
-3. `$ rake db:migrate`
-4. `$ rake db:seed`
+2. Install PostgesSQL, npm.
+3. Rename config/database.yml.example to config/database.yml Update the config/database.yml file with your host name, postgres username and password.
+4. To setup the application run, `rake db:setup`.
-5. `$ bower install`
+5. Install bower using npm `npm install -g bower`.
-6. `$ rails s`
+6. To install bower components Run `bower install`.
+7. To run the rails application, Run `rails s`.
-7. Enter `localhost:3000` on a web browser
+8. Open `localhost:3000` on your browser to run the application
+9. To run the testing suite, Run `rake`.
+10. To view the coverage details, Open coverage directory and run `python -m SimpleHTTPServer` and visit `localhost:8000` on your browser.